 End-users of electric vehicles expect in-vehicle navigation to provide up-to-date, contextual, and relevant information.
-As faultless validation requires a monitored car to run through millions of kilometers, EV navigation testing is no piece of cake.
+As faultless validation requires a monitored car to run through millions of kilometers, EV route planning and navigation testing is no piece of cake.
 Automakers have to process significant amounts of data to deliver compatible and safe vehicles as well as reach intended market efficiency.

 Everybody loves the idea of an electric vehicle but doesn’t consider it as a real rival for usual cars.
 It’s quite reasonable for now, as the technology is not yet commercially viable at a large scale.
 In this blog post, we won’t discuss the cost of electricity or battery shortage.
 We’ll focus on the end-user perspective.